 CHAA’s focus in the project is initiating and supporting capacity building with the following unserved communities:

-- Bhutanese refugee
+- Bhutanese refugees

 - Pacific Islander